rcompos/itmagent/README.md

 ## Overview

 Puppet module to install IBM Tivoli Monitoring (ITM) 6.3.0 Agent on RHEL6.
-Extracted ITM 6.3.0 Agent install directory expected on network share.
+Extracted ITM 6.3.0 Agent install directory expected on network or local filesystem.

-## Module Description
+## Description

-The ITM630 agent Puppet module installs pre-requisite packages with yum, then executes the agent install script on the network filesystem.

-The ITM server FQDN or IP may be specified with the variable itmserver.
+The itmagent Puppet module installs IBM Tivoli Monitoring (ITM) 6.3.0 Agent on RHEL 5 and 6 and CentOS 5 and 6.
+The IBM Tivoli Enterprise Monitoring Server (TEMS) hostname or IP address must be specified as a parameter in Puppet console.

 ## Setup